Chief Executive Officer (CEO)

 Liaison with ESAA

-Serena Țenea is 23 years old, born in Romania and she is our intern gE’s headquarters, in Milan.
+Serena Țenea is 26 years old, born in Romania and she manages relations with the ESAA.
 After graduating from the University of Bucharest in Italian and French Philology, she decided to come back on the path of her Erasmus mobility in Belgium, and continue her Master studies in Multilingual Communication and International Relations at the Free University of Brussels.

 Serena defines herself as a global citizen constantly eager to get involved at the international level and fascinated about multiculturalism.
 She started being active in her local community when she was in high school, by organizing festivals and activities for youth.
 Her passion for communication helped her to become a young journalist and photo-reporter.
 Her journey in the international organizations started when she got involved in the Erasmus Student Network Romania as a national Project Coordinator.
 She accumulated a broad experience in the education field by cooperating with the Romanian National Agency (Anpcdefp) as an Erasmus+ Promoter.
 She was also one of our former ambassadors for the Erasmus Vote Power project.